University of Illinois Police Campus Safety Notices

-The University of Illinois Police Department has received a report that a student was sexually assaulted Sunday, September 20, at an on campus apartment in Urbana by a person known to the victim.
+- The University of Illinois Police Department received a report Friday afternoon that a student was sexually assaulted at 10:15 p.m. on Wednesday, July 13, on the main Quad by a person known to the victim.

-The Champaign Police Department has informed the University of Illinois Police Department that a student was sexually assaulted around 2:30 a.m.
-Wednesday at a private certified housing unit by a person known to the victim.
+- The Champaign Police Department has informed the University of Illinois Police Department that a student reported being a victim of sexual abuse during the evening on Saturday, April 9, at a fraternity house by a person known to the victim.

-An attempted robbery took place at 2:39 a.m. on Saturday, September 5, 2015, near the intersection of Dorner and Gregory drives in Urbana.
+- An attempted robbery took place at 8:30 p.m. on Saturday, January 23, 2016, near the intersection of Gregory Drive and First Street in Champaign.